 - Start by browning your ground chicken – to avoid oil (and fat) – just use 1/4 cup water or chicken broth – it works!

 - Add onion, carrots, sesame oil (just a little adds a lot of flavor!), mirin and garlic.
-Cook until onion is tender…
+Stir and cook until onion is tender…

 - Then add cabbage, bamboo shoots and red pepper – keep stirring and sauteeing for 5-7 minutes.
 Also – add more cabbage than you think you might need!
 It will cook down and you’ll be glad you did.
 If it gets dry – add a bit more water so it doesn’t stick.

 - Lastly add ginger, soy sauce and hoisin sauce – so much flavor!

 - Spoon into bowls and top with wonton strips, sesame seeds and gochujang or sriracha.

 Can you freeze an egg roll in a bowl?

 You definitely can!
 Place the leftovers in an air tight bowl and freeze.
 To reheat – you can either microwave for 2 minutes or place back in a skillet and reheat for 3-5 minutes.

 Another alternative if you’re meal prepping is to saute ground chicken (or turkey) with onions, carrots and garlic – then freeze that!
 Then when I need some for a recipe – I grab it out of the freezer and I’m already on my way!